baasbox/docs/SDK/iOS/getting_started_ios.rst

 The first step is to install BaasBox.
 For sake of simplicity we will show how to install it on a local machine.
 You will see that’s very easy.
-Download the latest version of BaasBox from here: [[Download here\|Downloads]].
+Download the latest version of BaasBox from `here <http://www.baasbox.com/download/>`_.
 Unzip the file, open Terminal, go to the directory unzipped, type “./start” and hit return.
 BaasBox is now running on your local machine.
 To test visit the following link:
 `http://localhost:9000/ <http://localhost:9000//>`_ and you should see